CUH Logo

 My current role

 I split my time between clinical work for the NHS and research at the University of Cambridge.
-I see both adult and paediatric patients in general genetics clinics at Addenbrooke's hospital.
+I see both adult and paediatric patients in general genetics clinics at Addenbrooke's and West Suffolk hospital.
+I also provide specialist genetics input to the national adult Ataxia Telangiectasia Service at Royal Papworth hospital.

 My research focuses on investigating how damage to a cell's DNA is repaired.
-These processes are disrupted in rare genetic disorders such as Xeroderma Pigmentosum and Ataxia Telangiectasia, but also in many common cancers.
+These processes are disrupted in rare genetic disorders such as Ataxia Telangiectasia, but also in many common cancers.
 By understanding the mechanisms behind this, I hope to develop new diagnostic tools and treatments.

 Previous history

 I completed my medical training at the University of Cambridge, qualifying in 2010.
 I went on to academic foundation training and and core medical training in the East of England.
 I started my clinical genetics registrar training in 2014.
-I took some time out of training to complete a PhD and came back to my current clinical lecturer post in 2021.
+I took some time out of training to complete a PhD and came back to complete my clinical training in 2021.
+I was appointed as a locum assistant professor and honorary consultant in 2023.